aysheh-alrfooh/Gaine-Lab-trial/content/event/example/index.md

 ---
-title: Example Event
+title: Her Story With Aysheh Alrfooh

 event:
 event_url: https://www.linkedin.com/events/herstorywithayshehalrfoohi6752686267898621952/

-location: Wowchemy HQ
+location: Zoom Event
 address:
-  street: 450 Serra Mall
+  street: ---
-  city: Stanford
+  city: -----
-  region: CA
+  region:-----
-  postcode: '94305'
+  postcode: -----
-  country: United States
+  country: ------

-summary: An example event.
+summary: Her Story With Aysheh Alrfooh
 abstract: Another story of one of our inspiring females scientists in pharmacy

 Aysheh Alrfooh is a fourth-year graduate student (Ph.D.
 Candidate) and Research Assistant in Dr. Gaine's lab in the Department of Pharmaceutical Sciences and Experimental Therapeutics (PSET) at the University of Iowa.
 Aysheh works under the supervision of Dr. Marie Gaine after joining her lab in June 2020.